 - a.
 The holding time for metals after preservation is 180 days.
 The dissolved fraction will be filtered in the field through a 0.45-micrometer (μm) glass fiber filter using a bottle top vacuum filtration system.
-Dissolved and total metals samples will be preserved at the laboratory immediately upon receipt from the courier, within 24 hours of sample collection. - b.
+Dissolved and total metals samples will be preserved at the laboratory immediately upon receipt from the courier. - b.
 Only storm event samples will be analyzed for total copper.